Code-Institute-Submissions/milestone-1-gym_AprResub/README.md

 1. Log in to GitHub
 2. From repositories list select [patricksingleton86/milestone-1-gym](https://github.com/patricksingleton86/milestone-1-gym)
-3. From the menu items , select Settings
+3. From the menu items, select Settings
 4. Scroll to Github pages section, select master branch in dropdown menu and click save
 5. The link to the deployed website should now be displayed by the Github pages heading